The Link Between Addiction and Schizophrenia

 Armed with the right practices to treat both disorders, patients have a better chance of managing both conditions.
 Individualization is the key to any sobriety; this especially holds for people suffering from a dual diagnosis.

-Inpatient Treatment for Schizophrenia and Addiction is Best
+Inpatient Treatment for Schizophrenia and Addiction is the Best

 When deciding what kind of treatment is best, in most cases it would have to be inpatient treatment.
 Especially since treating both schizophrenia and addiction can be complex.